PPgp/CostaRicaDemo/README.md

 library(wpp2024)
 sessionInfo()
 ```
-You should see versions of the above package.
+You should see versions of the above packages.
 Check that they are as follows:

 ```
 wpp2024_1.1-3  bayesPop_11.0-2   MortCast_2.8-0   bayesLife_5.3-1   bayesTFR_7.4-4